 If you’re new here, read the posts that [evidently] suck less than the others.
 If they don’t make you want to call Child Protective Services, we could probably be friends.

 The most popular post I’ve ever written is The No-Bullshit, No-Drama Friendship Manifesto.
 Someday I’ll make it into a contract and we can use it on first playdates and shit.

-Probably my favorite post ever is this one.
+Probably my favorite post is this one.
 Not sure why: “Hey, Hi.
 I want off your parenting team.”
-Other people seemed to like it too.

 And then there’s “We don’t start with needles in our arms” about motherhood and alcoholism.
 This post earned a 2014 Blogher Voice of the Year Award.
 I got to read it aloud and everything.
 That reading was also featured on Upworthy, much to my awe.

 “How I discovered I am white,” along with the alcoholism post, are the two essays on this blog I am the most proud of, and was the most terrified to write.

 With some of these I was famous for like 7 minutes.
 Maybe even 8.
 Actually not really.
 Not really at all.
 I’ve never been famous.
 People keep telling me I’d be way more popular if I’d stop swearing so much but FUCK THAT.

 And if you decide you like my work, you can find 300 pages of previously unpublished content by buying my fuckin book.
 And you’d be helping me stay on this writing path.